 A.B.C.D with the version of the New Relic Python agent you wish to install.

 rhc env set command.
-This avoids storing sensitive information in your GIT repository and also works if you are using a scaled web application which is hosted on multiple physical servers.
+This avoids storing sensitive information in your GIT repository and also works if you are using a scaled web application which is hosted on multiple physical hosts.

 rhc env set NEW_RELIC_LICENSE_KEY=YOUR_LICENSE_KEY -a YOUR_APP_NAME